When a whisper is louder than a scream – remarketing best practices

-You should know the difference between remarketing and retargeting – although those two terms are sometimes used interchangeably, they’re meaning is different.
+You should know the difference between remarketing and retargeting – although those two terms are sometimes used interchangeably, their meaning is different.
 Retargeting is based on cookies (files left by visitors on your website), and its goal is to redirect (retarget) users back to your landing page (or to some other site of your choosing) while remarketing usually refers to email marketing.
-It means that, if you want to use remarketing effectively, you need to gather some data, create email lists and then try to reach out further.
+It means that, if you want to use remarketing effectively, you need to gather some data, create email lists, and then try to reach out further.

-Let’s think about it as a way to communicate with audience – specific users, who have visited your landing page before, and done something significant, like spending more than a minute on a website, scrolling down to a specific spot or filling in a form.
+Let’s think about it as a way to communicate with audience – specific users who have visited your landing page before, and done something significant, like spending more than a minute on a website, scrolling down to a specific spot, or filling in a form.
 Think about what you can do for them, keeping in mind that they may eventually become your customers.
 What do you want to show or tell them to convince them to use your offer?

 One of the best remarketing practices is offering an added value.
 For example: